aditeyabaral/aditeyabaral.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Started working full-time as a `Big Data Analytics Engineer` at `Cisco Webex` as part of the `Media Quality Analytics` team.
+Started working full-time as a `Big Data and Applied AI Engineer` at `Cisco Webex` as part of the `Media Quality Analytics` team.